top of page

 To save time, I recommend that you stagger your time by cooking your veggies a day ahead.
 The method of cooking is up to you, boiled is the most traditional way, but I found steamed veggies gives the best result.
 Not only is it better for you, but also the vegetables have a most vibrant appearance, because all colors along with all the vitamins are preserved.
 Another option is to bake your veggies, please see this post, how to bake and peel beets.

-How long will last Vinaigrette Salad?
+How long will last this beet Salad?

 • Yes Refrigerator: Fermented pickles that we used in salad will help to preserve and keep salad fresh for up to 7 days.
 Store the beet salad in an airtight glass container in the refrigerator.
 The flavors will continue to develop as the salad marinates in itself.